nextgis-borsch/lib_gdal/README.md

 # Vector drivers

-Available vector drivers for now (by all driver dirs in sources):
+Available vector drivers for now (by all driver dirs in sources).
+Drivers marked with '*' have high priority to be implemented.

 | Driver | Cmaked | External dependencies | Notes |
 |---|:-:|---|---|